RandomcodeDev/libshard/README.md

 # libshard
-A simple utility library for Linux.
+A simple utility library written in C for Linux.

 ### How to install
 To compile the library, simply type `make` into a shell and then type `sudo make install`.

 ### How to use the library
+Just include `shard/libshard.h` in your program.
 To compile a program using the library, use `-lshard` with gcc.